laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 ## Opx

+#### Air

+- [Air](https://air.inc/) - Air is a workspace collaboration tool for images and videos.
+They help brand marketing manager, content coordinators, and social media managers manage their creative process.
+Free subscription for 30 days with code "WFH".

 #### Atlassian

 - [Atlassian](https://www.atlassian.com/software/free) - the collaboration and productivity software provider, is making its flagship cloud products available for free for teams of up to 10 people.
 This comes in addition to its existing free offerings for teams of all sizes, and the offer is not time-bound.

 - [Trello](https://trello.com/education) - Atlassian is giving educators free, one-year subscriptions to Trello Business Class, to help them stay organized and connected as they transition to remote learning.

+#### Cloudflare

+- [Cloudflare](https://blog.cloudflare.com/cloudflare-for-teams-free-for-small-businesses-during-coronavirus-emergency/) - Cloudflare is an American company providing CDN services, protection against DDoS attacks, and secure access to resources and DNS servers.
+Cloudflare services act as reverse proxies for a website.
+Cloudflare for Teams is a solution for the protection of remote connections without compromising user performance.
+It offers two services: Cloudflare Access – secure access to internal applications without a VPN.Cloudflare Gateway – a solution to protect users, devices, and networks on the open Internet.
+As of March 9, 2020, the company is making Cloudflare for Teams free to small businesses across the world.
+The offer will last for at least the next 6 months.

+#### Calenduck

+- [Calenduck](https://www.calenduck.co/#pricing) - Direct Calendly integration for Slack.
+Receive event notifications directly in your workspace with no need for third-party services.
+Free trial for 60 days instead of 14.

+#### Creately

+- [Creately](https://creately.com/remote-working-guide/) - Creately is a provider of web-based drawing software for team collaboration.
+The tool is available on desktop or mobile.
+Creately is offering 50% off on all team plans, to help teams working remotely during the Corona Pandemic.
+To get the discount use the coupon code WFH-TEAMS.

+#### Nimbus Web

+[Nimbus Note](https://nimbusweb.me/covid19-support) - Nimbus Note is a flexible yet comprehensive information repository that helps to simplify remote work and bring the team together.
+Free Business Version during Covid-19 outbreak for small teams.
+After the end of the deal (which will last for at least 90 days), discount will be given.

+#### Kantree

+- [Kantree](https://kantree.io/covid19-solidarity) - helps teams across your company to organize, plan and manage their work.Take advantage of all the talent and domain knowledge of your team members by giving them full control over their projects & processes.
+Deal available for new customers who signup before end of April 2020.

+#### Threads

+- [Threads](https://threads.com/pricing) - Threads is a platform for team collaboration that makes communication and decision making for remote teams easier.
+Free Pro and Team plans to all users till July, 1 2020.

+#### Swit.io

+- [Swit.io](https://swit.io/) - Swit is an all-in-one collaboration suite for task management, team chatting and project timeline creation.
+Any new workspaces created in Swit Free get features of Swit Standard tier for free for 90 days since the day the workspace has been created.
+The promotion is available to new and existing users of Swit and will automatically be applied to all workspaces newly created from March 9 to May 31, 2020.

+#### DragApp

+- [DragApp](https://www.dragapp.com/covid-19/) - DragApp is a collaborative team workspace (that includes Kanban boards, internal team chat, and oth.) created in Gmail.
+Drag Pro plans available for free for small businesses and nonprofits work remotely.

+#### Ideanote

+- [Ideanote](https://ideanote.io/pricing) - All-in-one idea management for business.
+One central hub to collect ideas, innovate on solutions across teams and measure impact.
+60% off on the business plan for everyone.
+Valid until (at least) September 1, 2020.
+Free 7-day trial and personal onboarding included. - Free Pro plan (normal price 89USD/mo.) only limited by 10GB storage until January 1, 2021.
+At that time you can decide if you want to upgrade to a paid plan that starts at 29USD/mo.
+No obligations!

+#### Zoho

+- [Zoho Remotely](https://www.zoho.com/remotely/) - Zoho Remotely enables take work remotely by offering a complete suite of web and mobile apps that will help communicate, collaborate and be productive.Remotely will remain free until July 1, 2020.

+#### Facebook

+- [Workplace](https://www.workplace.com/workplace/blog/keeping-employees-connected-during-an-emergency) - Workplace is an online team collaboration tool that uses Facebook features for work, such as groups, chats, and video calls.
+Workplace enables its users to communicate within their company through a familiar Facebook interface.
+Facebook has launched the Workplace for Good program that allows non-profit organizations to connect teams and coordinate communication among remote workers or on-the-ground volunteers.

+#### Conceptboard

+- [Concepboard](https://conceptboard.com/blog/time-get-remoteready-free-account-upgrades-new-webinar-series/) - Conceptboard is a cloud solution for project management, including Kanban boards, whiteboard simulation, tasks, and document management.
+Free boards, previously limited to 50, now are upgraded up to 100.

+#### Teamwork

+- [Teamwork](https://blog.teamwork.com/teamwork-free-for-schools/) - Teamwork is a software company for team collaboration and task management and also customer support.
+Teamwork Chat is now free for schools and companies operating in education.
+After signing up, users can get access to Teamwork by sending an email to support@teamwork.com.

+#### Leapsome

+- [Leapsome](https://www.leapsome.com/lp/small-business-offer) - Create a continuous cycle of performance management and personalized learning that powers employee engagement and the success of your business.
+Free access for small businesses until July 1 2020

 #### Okta

 - [Okta](https://www.okta.com/okta-for-emergency-remote-work/) - The cloud identity management firm Okta launched Okta for Emergency Remote Work, which offers core Okta services for free to all new customers for six months (with possible extensions based on the situation).